mpv-player/mpv.io/source/_bug-reports.md

     - Type `thread apply all backtrace` and include its result in your report.

-  On OS X if you are running the application bundle `mpv.app` the system will automatically generate a backtrace among other user useful information as part of the "Crash Report".
+  On macOS if you are running the application bundle `mpv.app` the system will automatically generate a backtrace among other user useful information as part of the "Crash Report".
 You can just paste that in that case.